Engineering Physics, BSE

 Students majoring in engineering physics complete the Engineering Core as well as a rigorous course of study in physics.
 Students select a concentration area from an engineering discipline and must complete a sequence of at least four courses in this discipline.
 In addition, a senior research project under the guidance of a faculty member is required.
 The project includes a written report and participation in the senior seminar and symposium.

-The Bachelor of Science in Engineering degree program with a major in Engineering Physics is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science in Engineering degree program in Engineering Physics is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria with no applicable program criteria.

 Mission